 CHAPTER 6

-ALGORITHM , FLOWCHART AND OUTPUTS
+CODING,ALGORITHM AND OUTPUTS

 6.1.
 CODING

 Once the design aspect of the system is finalizes the system enters into the coding and testing phase.
 The coding phase brings the actual system into action by converting the design of the system into the code in a given programming language.
 Therefore, a good coding style has to be taken whenever changes are required it easily screwed into the system.